Top 10 Utility Regulation Trends of 2021

 After Grid Outages from Winter Storms, the Texas Legislature Faces a Blizzard of Bills.
 Here’s How to Track Them.

-April 8, 2021 at 3:27 PM / by Cayli Baker and Sarah Steinberg posted in State Policy, PowerSuite, Wholesale Markets, Texas Advanced Energy Business Alliance, Texas
+April 8, 2021 at 3:27 PM / by Cayli Baker and Sarah Steinberg posted in State Policy, Wholesale Markets, Texas Advanced Energy Business Alliance, Texas

 Texas’ February winter weather emergency dominated energy news nationwide.
 Now it’s dominating proposals in the Texas legislature.
 Following historic electricity outages, it’s no surprise grid reliability issues have come to the forefront of lawmakers’ priority list, with proposed legislation focusing on everything from distributed energy resources to various commission reforms.
 We turned to AEE’s PowerSuite to parse out which bills at play in the Lone Star State are generating the most buzz and share the measures we’re keeping our eyes on.